microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-02.md

 ## Success Criteria

-Be able to show the data pipleine, meaning you can demonstrate executing the change in the SQL Database, validate the CDC functionality, and validate the data flow through the dedicated pool to the report.
+Be able to show the data pipleine, meaning you can demonstrate executing the change in the SQL Database, validate the CDC functionality, and showcase the data flow through the dedicated pool to the report.

 ## Learning Resources